top of page

 Priyam Saraf

 Why do firms in emerging economies under-adopt practices that are supposed to make them more productive?
-Addressing this puzzle—the under-adoption of “productivity-enhancing” practices—is central to my work.

 In addition to the (expected) Ph.D., I received an MPA from Columbia University, and a dual BS in Economics and a BS in Information Systems Management from Singapore Management University.